soda3x/ArmaReforgerServerTool/README.md

 - Powerful mod management with the ability to import mods from saved configurations
 - Easily select the desired scenario you want to play

-## Windows Default Terminal Behaviour

-Currently there is a Windows bug (so far Windows 11 and Windows Server 2022 have been reported) preventing the Scenario Selector window from working correctly if your default terminal is set to "Windows Terminal".
-Workaround is to set your default terminal to "Windows Console Host".

-[Here](https://devblogs.microsoft.com/commandline/windows-terminal-as-your-default-command-line-experience/) is an article explaining how to change your default terminal.

 ## Requirements
 - [dotNET 6 Runtime](https://dotnet.microsoft.com/en-us/download)